webix-hub/docs/data/api/refs/ui.calendar.md

 - api/ui.calendar_calendartime_config.md - defines calendar time format (with timepicker enabled)
 - api/ui.calendar_calendarweekheader_config.md - specifies the label for the column with weeks numbers
 - api/ui.calendar_cellheight_config.md - the height of the cell with day (36)
+- api/ui.calendar_closebutton_config.md -
 - api/link/ui.calendar_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.calendar_css_config.md - the name of a css class that will be applied to the view container
 - api/ui.calendar_date_config.md - sets the initial date of the calendar (particularly month and year).
 - api/ui.calendar_daytemplate_config.md - defines a template for a calendar day cell
-- api/link/ui.calendar_disabled_config.md - disables item
+- api/link/ui.calendar_disabled_config.md - indicates whether an item is enabled or not
 - api/ui.calendar_events_config.md - sets an additional css class that will be applied to days
 - api/link/ui.calendar_gravity_config.md - sets the view gravity (1 by default)
 - api/ui.calendar_headerheight_config.md - total height of the area not taken by calendar body
 - api/link/ui.calendar_height_config.md - sets the height of the component
 - api/link/ui.calendar_hidden_config.md - defines whether the view will be hidden initially
+- api/ui.calendar_icons_config.md -
 - api/link/ui.calendar_id_config.md - the component ID
 - api/ui.calendar_maxdate_config.md - set man limit for selected date
 - api/link/ui.calendar_maxheight_config.md - sets the maximum height for the view